-This guide explains why so many credit union digital transformation initiatives go wrong (it has nothing to do with the technology itself) and provides some frameworks to help you not only improve your chances of success, but ensure you don't lose your all-important culture and cooperative values in the process.
+This guide explains why so many credit union digital transformation initiatives go wrong (beyond the tech itself) and provides useful frameworks to help you improve your chances of success while ensuring you don't lose your all-important culture and cooperative values in the process.

 The stakes are high for credit unions.
 Banks can afford to experiment and fail.
 Fintechs move fast and break things.
 But you're mission is built on trust, relationships, and community.
 Failure can erode decades of goodwill.